artmg/lubuild/help/use/GitHub-source-control.md

 ### loading changes back into the git repo ###

 #### Caching your GitHub password in Git

+as an alternative to this, see Authentication below

 ```
 # If you're cloning GitHub repositories using HTTPS and git v>=1.7.10
 # credit - https://help.github.com/articles/caching-your-github-password-in-git/